Jackson’s Bay, 1874-1879: Resolutely Untamed

 A telegram dated 10 July 1878 from the immigration under-secretary:

 The jetty became the subject of the last letter submitted to the commission, dated 16 April 1879.
-Mclean Jack, member of the Westland County Council representing Jackson’s Bay, said the settlement could not progress without government help—and a jetty, which he again estimated at £1,500.109
+Mclean Jack, member of the Westland County Council representing Jackson’s Bay, said the settlement could not progress without government help—and a jetty, which he again estimated would cost £1,500.113

 _______________

-While officials continued to argue in 1878, circumstances for the Poles at Jackson’s Bay became so dire that Franz Zimmermann sent a telegram to the only person he knew who may have been able to help—the German consul in Nelson.
-Zimmermann knew that the consul had intervened with the colonial government on behalf of the fritz reuter immigrants in August 1876.
-Zimmermann's telegram, dated 21 October 1878, used the Poles’ German connection through their country’s Prussian-partitioning, and could not have been clearer:
+While officials continued to argue in 1878, circumstances for the Poles at Jackson’s Bay became so dire that Franz Zimmerman sent a telegram to the only person he knew who may have been able to help—the German consul in Nelson.
+Zimmerman knew that the consul had intervened with the colonial government on behalf of the fritz reuter immigrants in August 1876.
+Zimmerman’s telegram, dated 21 October 1878, used the Poles’ German connection through their country’s Prussian-partitioning, and could not have been clearer:

 German families no means, existing on charity.
 Ask Government to send steamer for us or we must die of hunger.